Two women sat at desk talking to woman in front of laptop

 Overview

-By selecting modules and a dissertation that you’re passionate about from our wide range of options , you’ll tailor your degree to meet the needs of your career.
-This Master’s degree is ideal for you if you’re already practising law and you want to specialise, or if you’re considering a career in legal research or teaching.
+By choosing topics you’re passionate about, you’ll tailor your degree to meet the needs of your career — whether you’re already practising law and want to specialise, or considering a career in legal research or teaching.

-You’ll learn from subject experts as you develop your knowledge, and study topics that could range from human rights to intellectual property law and employment law.
+You’ll learn from subject experts as you develop your knowledge, and study topics that could range from family law to intellectual property law and dispute resolution.

-To study this course you may have previous work experience in law, although this isn’t required, and you should want to expand your understanding of a range of legal subjects.
+You do not need to have studied law to apply for this course.
+You might have previous work experience in law, but this isn’t required, and you should want to expand your understanding of a range of legal subjects.
 You’ll have strong analytical skills, alongside critical thinking skills and the ability to criticise and analyse situations.

 Eligibility